Exegetical Studies, M.Div.

 The MDiv degree program provides an optimal curriculum in graduate theological study to prepare men and women for various ministry roles.
 The three-year program requires 75 hours of study.
 There are eight concentrations: General Studies, Pastoral Studies, Pastoral Counseling, Christian Ministry, Exegetical Studies, Intercultural Studies, Women’s Leadership, and Chaplaincy Studies.
 Advanced Standing credit may be obtained for up to 18 credit hours of the MDiv degree and 36 credit hours may be transferred from an accredited institution.
 The combination of Advanced Standing and Transfer Credit is limited to 36 credit hours.

-In order to be considered for enrollment in the Master of Divinity program at Grace Theological Seminary, you must fulfill certain admissions requirements:
+In order to be considered for enrollment in the Master of Divinity in Exegetical Studies program at Grace Theological Seminary, you must fulfill certain admissions requirements:

 - A four-year bachelor‘s degree or its equivalent (for international students) from a recognized institution of higher learning.
 Graduates of Bible colleges, liberal arts colleges, and state colleges and universities are encouraged to apply.